SQL Server Memory Allocation Best Practice

 Question # 3: How do I increase my Max RAM?

-Answer: Proper memory management can help improve your system’s performance and maximize.
-What memory your computer has available.
+Answer: Proper memory management can help improve your system’s performance and maximize it.
+What memory does your computer have available?

 Question # 4: How does SQL Server use RAM?